Resolving Conflict in Decision-Making for Autonomous Driving: Conflict in Stackelberg Games

 Conflicts can be resolved in one of two ways: (i) enabling players to negotiate the roles of leader and follower before playing the game, or (ii) designing the reward such that the players will arrive at the same pure strategy equilibrium irrespective of who takes the role of leader or follower.

 Conflicts can be problematic as they can result in unforeseen catastrophic situations, as shown in the previous example.
 Therefore it is important that the decision-making method used by an AV has as low an incidence of conflict possible, so that it is robust to the aggressiveness of other agents.
-In our example it is clear from the reward matrix that the players are in conflict, and there is no clear way to resolve it.
+In our example the reward matrix indicates that the players are in conflict, and there is no clear way to resolve it.